 Here is a screen shot of a spectrophotometer graph of a papain sample.

-The HPTLC is an effective tool to verify the fingerprint of identity of plant materials against a reference plate.
-We are able to confirm the profile of a plant thanks to this tool, and to ensure the right material is being used.
+The HPTLC is an effective tool to verify the fingerprint of identity of ingredients against a reference plate.
+We are able to confirm the profile of a plant thanks to this tool, and to ensure the right ingredient is being used.

 With an HPTLC, individual components of a mixture are separated on a thin glass-coated plate, which is then placed in a developing chamber.
 The TLC plate is placed under an ultraviolet lamp, and bands of the different components are visualized.
 Unlike a standard TLC, with an HPTLC many tasks are automated via robotics, eliminating uncertainty from samples being applied to plates by hand.